New South Wales Police Force: 1862 – Establishment of the Police Force

-In 1961, the year before the centenary of the Police Force, the number of members of the force increased to 5717, which rose to a total strength of 15,354 in November 2008.
+In 1961, the number of NSW Police had increased to 5,717 and by November 2008, it had increased to 15,354.

 Bushrangers

-After the formation of the New South Wales Police Force in 1862, most crimes were committed by bushrangers, particularly during the Victorian gold rush years.
+After the formation of the NSW Police in 1862, the most serious crimes were committed by bushrangers, particularly during the Victorian gold rush years.
 Constable Byrne almost single-handedly fought off the Ben Hall gang when they attacked a gold escort at Majors Creek on 13 March 1865.
 Constable O'Grady was taken ill with cholera when, on 9 April 1866, he left his sick-bed to confront the Clarke gang, which was incorrectly renowned as being the "bloodiest bushrangers" of the colony of NSW and of Australia.
 Constable Walker was one of the earliest Australian-born mounted troopers to gain fame.
 He brought Captain Thunderbolt's enduring "bushranging" career to an end by shooting him near Uralla in New England, NSW.

 Constable Ernest Charles Day (later the Inspector General of Police) showed courage under fire when he shot and captured bushranger Hobson, who was later executed by hanging.
 Day later investigated a string of murders involving a hawker, Tommy Moore, by tracing his activities to South Australia, solving one of Australia's earliest serial-killer cases.

 1894 – Arming

 In 1894, a number of unarmed police were seriously injured while attempting to arrest a group of offenders as they attempted to break open a safe in the Union Steamship Company Office in Bridge Street, Sydney.
 The incident received wide publicity and was known as "Bridge Street Affray".

 Within 24 hours, the Premier announced that all Police would wear firearms at all times while on duty to prevent the escape of felons and to place them on an equal footing with armed criminals.
 Previously, only police in rural districts had been permitted to carry firearms.

-Parliament subsequently passed legislation authorising the arming of all members of the NSW Police Force and all Police have carried firearms ever since.
+Parliament subsequently passed legislation authorising the arming of all NSW Police and they have carried firearms since.